Krishna97/paint-stock-frontend/README.md

 roles = Admin<br /><br />

-# UI Navigation Information
+# UI Navigation Information and assumptions

 Colors of paint can be moved into swimlanes by drag and drop any Color from one lane to another lane.<br />
 Please use Manage Roles button when logged in as an admin to manage users' roles.<br />
-Default setup for colors are: Blue, Grey are available; Black, White are running low; Purple is out of stock.
+Default setup for colors are: Blue, Grey are available; Black, White are running low; Purple is out of stock.<br />
+Default set up for roles of users:<br />
+Manager can view and update paint stock.<br />
+Painter can view and update paint stock.<br />
+Viewr can view paint stock.<br />
+Admin can view paint stock along with managing roles of users.<br />

 # Frontend